RockyZhangHKU/Faceswap-Resources/README.md

 https://github.com/shaoanlu/faceswap-GAN

-# How to check the CUDA and CUDNN version?:
+**How to check the CUDA and CUDNN version?**

 1. Check the CUDA version:

 Input the following command into the terminal:
 `cat /usr/local/cuda/version.txt`

 The output will be like this:
 `CUDA Version 9.0.176`

 Or input:
 `nvcc --version`

 The output will be:
 `nvcc: NVIDIA (R) Cuda compiler driver`
 `Copyright (c) 2005-2017 NVIDIA Corporation`
 `Built on Fri_Sep__1_21:08:03_CDT_2017`